Arzhan culture: Arzhan 2 (650-600 BCE)

+Chinge-Tey I

+Chinge-Tey I represents the burial of an 'elite' individual of the Arzhan Aldy-Bel culture (7th − 6th centuries BC) of the early Scythian period.
+The remains belonged to a 20 to 25 year- old male.
+The Chinge-Tey I site is located at a distance of twenty kilometers to the Arzhan 2 site.
+The burial also included gold jewelry, weapons, horse gear, and burial garments.
+The 'elite' individual was buried with an unusual long robe as well as with a unique glass bowl, which was likely of Assyrian origin.
+Some of the used decorative images (animal style) seem to have originated in the artistic tradition of Okunevo culture.
+Eight graves of warriors were found at the periphery of the complex, surrounding the 'elite' burial.

 Significance

 Arzhan has been a key element in archaeological evidence that now tends to suggest that the origins of Scythian culture, characterized by its kurgan burial mounds and its Animal style of the 1st millennium BC, are to be found among Eastern Scythians rather than their Western counterparts: eastern kurgans are older than western ones (such as the Altaic kurgan Arzhan 1 in Tuva), and elements of the Animal style are first attested in areas of the Yenisei river and modern-day China in the 10th century BCE.
 The rapid spread of Scythian culture, from the Eastern Scythians to the Western Scythians, is also confirmed by significant east-to-west gene flow across the steppes during the 1st millennium BC.

 Genetics

 In 2019, a genetic study of remains from the Aldy-Bel culture was published in Human Genetics.
-The authors determined the paternal haplogroups of 16 Aldy Bel males.
-9 out of 16 samples (56.25%) were found to be carriers of the West Eurasian haplogroup R1a, while 7 samples (43.75%) belonged to the East Eurasian haplogroups Q-L54 and N-M231.
+The authors determined the paternal haplogroups of 11 Aldy Bel males.
+9 out of 11 samples (82%) were found to be carriers of the West Eurasian haplogroup R1a, while 2 samples (18%) belonged to the East Eurasian haplogroups Q-L54 and N-M231.

 The authors also analyzed the maternal haplogroups of 26 Siberian Scythian remains from Arzhan.
 50% of the remains carried an East Eurasian haplogroup including C, D, F and G, while 50% carried West Eurasian haplogroups H, U, or T. In contrast to the paternal lineages, the maternal lineages were extremely diverse.
 The most common lineages were variants of haplogroup C4.

 Significant paternal genetic differences were found between the Eastern Scythians and the Scythians of the Pontic-Caspian steppe.
 The two groups were of completely different paternal origins, with almost no paternal gene flow between them.
 On the other hand, there is strong evidence of shared maternal DNA between Scythian cultures, indicating maternal geneflow from East Euraisa to West Eurasia.

 Another analysis of population ancestry suggested that Aldy Bel Scythians were of roughly 60% West Eurasian ancestry and 40% East Eurasian ancestry.